-motion was "premature" because adequate discovery had not been conducted and attached an affidavit from trial counsel.
+In its response to Haag's no evidence motion for summary judgment, appellants objected that the motion was "premature" because adequate discovery had not been conducted and attached an affidavit from trial counsel.
 Having considered the substantive law, however, we do not find that the trial court abused its discretion.
 With respect to their claim for tortious interference, appellants rely on inferences, which if carried to their full conclusion, are insufficient to establish fact issue as to whether Haag willfully and intentionally interfered with appellants' homeowner's policies with State Farm.
-Appellants' conspiracy claim rests on the allegation that Haag and State Farm conspired to deny their insurance claims, which is not sufficient to establish an unlawful, over act in furtherance of a conspiracy.
+Appellants' conspiracy claim rests on the allegation that Haag and State Farm conspired to deny their insurance claims, which is not sufficient to establish an unlawful, overt act in furtherance of a conspiracy.
 See Massey, 652 S.W.2d at 934.